uptake/autofocus/README.md

 ## 2012-2014 Dataset

-We are starting work on a second set of images provided by the Lincoln Park Zoo's Urban Wildlife Institute that were taken in the Chicago area taken between 2012 and 2014.
+We are starting work on an additional set of images provided by the Lincoln Park Zoo's Urban Wildlife Institute that were taken in the Chicago area between 2012 and 2014.

 ### Getting the Data